domogik/domogik/README.txt

   * make sure it is running properly, running manual commands.
 Then stop heyu.

-* Go to the 'config' directory and run : python generate_config.py
+on the main directory :
+    sudo python ./setup.py develop

+Then to configure sample file :
+	python src/domogik/bin/generate_config.py
+At the moment, you can answer 'N' when prompted for database configuration.

-* Go to the 'xPL' directory and start xPL hub :
+* start xPL hub :
-	./xPL_Hub -interface lo
+	src/domogik/xpl/tools/xPL_Hub -interface lo
-	# or if you want to have more output
-	./xPL_Hub -nodaemon -xpldebug -interface lo
+	or if you want to have more output src/domogik/xpl/tools/xPL_Hub -nodaemon -xpldebug -interface lo

-* Go to the 'xPL' directory and run x10 python x10_main.py
+    python src/domogik/xpl/bin/databasemanager.py

+To start x10 module :
+    python src/domogik/xpl/bin/x10.py

+then to start the django interface :
+    cd src/domogik/ui/djangodomo
+    python manage.py syncdb
+    python manage.py runserver

-* Point your browser to your domogik installation
+* Point your browser to your domogik installation at http://localhost:8000/domogik
 * Click on the "config" link and set up your devices (to have examples, you can first go to the admin section and load sample data)
 * You should be able to send x10 commands!